hunterlong/smartedge/README.md

   - App uses `crypto` and `encoding` packages

 ## Code Summary
+This application smarts with creating a `Key` struct that will have other methods extend off it.
+The `Key` struct has a method called `Encrypt` which will input a string to encrypt and then return a `Message` struct.
+This `Message` struct includes the original message, the signature, and the public key used to encrypt the message.
+To output the JSON result of the `Message`, it has a method called `JSON` which will print the JSON object as a string.

 - [SHA256 digest of input](https://github.com/hunterlong/smartedge/blob/master/main.go#L138)
 - [Creating RSA Key](https://github.com/hunterlong/smartedge/blob/master/main.go#L62)
 - [Openning RSA Key](https://github.com/hunterlong/smartedge/blob/master/main.go#L147)